jcocozza/go_fractals/README.md

 ## Usage

 ```
-% go_fractals ifs --help
+go_fractals ifs --help
 Pass in a file that contains an iterated function system

 Usage:
   go_fractals ifs [flags]

 Flags:
-      --algo-d                       [OPTIONAL] Use the deterministic algorithm
+      --algo-d                       [OPTIONAL] Use the deterministic algorithm (default true)
       --algo-p                       [OPTIONAL] Use the probabilistic algorithm
   -f, --fps int                      [OPTIONAL] The framerate of the video. (default 10)
   -h, --help                         help for ifs
   -n, --numItr int                   [OPTIONAL] The number of iterations you want to use. (default 1)
+  -z, --numPoints int                [OPTIONAL] The number of initial points. (default 1)
+  -k, --numStacks int                [OPTIONAL] The number of stacks to generate (default 1)
+  -t, --numTransforms int            [OPTIONAL] The number of transforms to randomly generate. (default 2)
   -p, --path string                  [REQUIRED] The path to your iterated function system file
       --probabilities float64Slice   [OPTIONAL - comma separated] Specify probabilities of transformations.
 Must add to 1.
 If none will calculated based on matrices.
 Note that a determinant of zero can cause unexpected things. (default [])
+  -r, --random                       [OPTIONAL] Create a random 2D Iterated Function system using the probabilistic algorithm
+  -s, --stack                        [OPTIONAL] Generate the corresponding fractal stack - writes to ~/Downloads/out.stl file
+  -T, --thickness float32            [OPTIONAL] Specify the thickness the stack layer (default 15)
   -v, --video                        [OPTIONAL] Whether to create a video or not
 ```